 The evening event featured FREE BEER, which brought out nearly every attendee for a good time at Prague’s oldest brewery U-Fleků Brewery.
 U-Fleků has been brewing beer for 500 years, and I think the LinuxCon crowd gladly drank its share of the dark brew.

 The Linux Foundation also made a number of announcements on opening day of the event:

 A new project aimed at reducing complexities in maintaining Linux for consumer electronics devices, which requires long-term support for the lifecycle of a typical device.
 The new Long Term Support Initiative has been created by The Linux Foundation’s Consumer Electronics working group and provides for both an annual release of a Linux kernel suitable for supporting the lifespan of consumer electronics products and regular updates of those releases for two years.

-The Yocto Project announced release of Yocto Project 1.1 as it celebrated its one-year milestone at this year's LinuxCon Europe event.
 This project has quickly become a trusted upstream resource for embedded vendors who need to quickly and easily develop products for a variety of architectures, and get to market fast.

 Five new Europe-based members have joined The Linux Foundation, totally a dozen new members who have joined the organization just this month.
 The European Linux and open source software community is committed to advancing Linux as it embarks on the next 20 years.

 So, where will LinuxCon Europe be in 2012?
 Put Spain on your calendar for next fall when we reconvene for face-to-face collaboration.